-Code Conformance with Comprehensive Plans and Zoning 1 project area has been used as residential for elderly and handicapped children.
+Land Development Code e Source or Documentation Conformance with Comprehensive Plans and Zoning 1 The Chinle Chapter has not established a zoning plan.
+The project area has been used as residential for elderly and handicapped children.
 This use for the land will not change.
 Source: Figures Compatibility and Urban Impact 2 There are homes within the adjacent land area.
 The project conforms with the surrounding activities.
 Source: Figures Slope 1 The proposed site is level.
 The proposed project has been subject to vehicle and pedestrian traffic.
 Elevation of the site is approximately 5580 feet.
 Source: Figures Erosion 4 Disturbance is limited to construction activities and tracks from machinery.
 Construction activities is more than an acre; therefore a NPDES permitting process is necessary.
 Contractors shall ensure that where existing roads do not exist, routes that impact the least vegetation should be chosen and all vehicles should follow the same route.
 Source: Project Description Soil Suitability 4 Subsurface testings was performed by Earthworks Engineering Group, LLC for the Assisted Living Center.
-Soil conditions vary from very sandy clay overlying clayey and silty, fine to mediumgrained sands.
+Soil conditions vary from very sandy clay overlying clayey and silty, fine to medium- grained sands.
 The test holes are within the same vicinity of the proposed action.
 The Engineer recommends a minimum of three feet of engineered fill for the foundations.
 Source: Exhibit "L" Hazards and Nuisances including Site Safety 1 The project is not anticipated to produce any hazards or create any unsafe situations.
-This determination is based on the short-term duration, scale and nature of the project.
+This determination is based on the short- term duration, scale and nature of the project.
 Source: Project Description Energy Consumption 1 Architectural design will emphasize the use of materials that will ensure that the building conserves energy.
-Noise Contribution to 1.4 During construction activities asia building will be a simple will be a si Noise - Contribution to Community Noise Levels 4 During construction activities, noise levels will increase.
+Noise - Contribution to Community Noise Levels 4 During constuction activities, noise levels will increase.
 Navajo Housing Authority recommends that heavy equipment operate during weekdays.
 The short-term noise increase is not expected to be significant or adverse.
 After construction activities, the level of noise will return to levels prior to construction.
 These noise levels will be below standards: therefore no mitigation measures are necessary.